1ajh/howtodeploy/README.md

-How to deploy your own HTML, and other factors to narrow your decision
+A walkthrough on how to deploy your own static/dynamic website!
 Made as a project for my web design class